It seems you are offline. Please check your connection and try again.

 5 Paste it back into the service to finish your registration.

-When a free line is not enough
+When a free number is not enough

-A shared line falls short when:
+A shared number falls short when:

 × You need an account you will log back into later.